-For selecting a ship and itinerary, our Galapagos Cruise Planning Guide is a great tool and offers a wealth of other knowledge and advice when in the first stages of planning the best Galapagos cruise for families.
+For selecting a ship and itinerary, learn more about how to choose the best Galapagos cruise.
+This blog is a great tool and offers a wealth of other knowledge and advice when in the first stages of planning the best Galapagos cruise for families.

 Galapagos Tours For Families: Land & Lodge Based

 When you are researching a Galapagos family trip, know that you can choose from both family-friendly cruises and land tours.
+Learn the difference at Galapagos Island Hopping or Cruise.
 Families with infants or toddlers may find that a lodge-based Galapagos trip allows more flexibility and room to roam.
 The best Galapagos tours for families operate in a small private group where families can craft their own program and schedule activities like a trip to a tortoise reserve at their preferred time of day.
 Some lodges also offer swimming pools, hiking trails, beach access, bicycles and more, to pass the time when not participating in a day excursion.